athcodes2005/uninterrupted-wifi-iitb/README.md

 mypi@roompi:~$ sudo raspi-config
 ```
 use arrow keys to navigate, enter key to go into an section, space key to select an option ,in the console based gui that appears
-set your timezone,keyboard,WLAN country,exapnd your filesystem after doing all this select 'Finish' , you will be then prompted to reboot your system click 'yes'
+set your timezone, keyboard, WLAN country, expand your filesystem after doing all this select 'Finish' , you will be then prompted to reboot your system click 'yes'

 7. After your system reboots again ssh into your pi and type the following commands
 ```console